 There is an overwhelming amount of information in our world that is flowing at us on the multiple devices we use 24/7.
 In an effort to streamline and simplify any official UUCC-related information – so it’s easier to share and easier to find – the Executive Team has developed the following guidelines.

-- UUCC has two primary, official vehicles for communication: the website and the Order of Service (printed Sunday program).
+- UUCC has two primary, official vehicles for communication with the general public: the website and the Order of Service (printed Sunday program).
+These two tools are especially meant for newcomers who are interested in learning more about UUCC.

 - If you are either sharing information or seeking information, the first place to go is the website.
 Not the Yahoo group, not the Facebook page.
 The website.
 Always.